 Never leave anyone or a team of employees to feel as an outcast or too incompetent to qualify.
 This is especially important to consider when different employees have entirely different responsibilities.
 Remember that they are assigned to different scope of work.
 They come from departments with diverse tasks to accomplish.
 Depending on the nature of your firm’s business, there might be a need for multiple recognition processes.
 Set the metrics carefully and fairly.
 Attendance with timeliness as one of the qualifiers is something that can be true to all.

 Anyone who then performs at the level or standard stated in the criteria receives the reward.
 Depending on budget allocation and restrictions, in a sporadically used approach, every employee who meets the criteria has his or her name added to a raffle.
-You must give a heads up one how many employees you plan to reward, and that they will be selected randomly from among the employees who met the eligibility criteria.
+You must give a heads up on how many employees you plan to reward, and that they will be selected randomly from among the employees who met the eligibility criteria.
 You can also level up the reward and be technologically creative.
-Your winning employee/s will get the chance to be featured for a month with a free digital signage.
+Your winning employee/s will get the chance to be featured for a month with free digital signage.
+Physical awards, such as engraved trophies or plaques, can also increase the prestige of the distinction and serve as important souvenirs for the winners.

 2. Develop a case for recognition